parupet/parupet/README.md

+Every time someone bitches about my ship I make an even worse AU with blackjack and incest.
+It may not be my thing in this instance but I might as well give you something to cry about if you are going to cry anyway ♥

 If you're from Pony Town: MDNI.
 Also I rarely talk unless spoken to first.
 Sitting nearby doesn't count.
 Sometimes I'm tabbed out.
 Also in regards to whispers I oftentimes don't notice them for a while... lol.
 And while I do roleplay, I do not roleplay on ponytown.
 My roleplay blog is https://transorbital-niche.tumblr.com/